avaniklsjoshi/frontend-joshi/README.md

 ### :woman_technologist: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India, lives in Germany.
 I am a hands-on learner, hence prefer learning new technologies through development.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring new ideas and tech for beautiful projects.
-- :zap: In my free time, I solve problems on GeeksforGeeks and do Leetcode problems.
+- :zap: In my free time, I solve problems on GeeksforGeeks and Leetcode.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Avani-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/joshi-avani/)

 ---